Creating an Angular Application with an ASP.NET Core Backend

 Prerequisites

-In order to create a backend application, TX Text Control .NET Server for ASP.NET must be installed on your machine.
+In order to create a backend application, TX Text Control .NET Server must be installed on your machine.
 When deploying this backend application, refer to the documentation to learn how to install the required TCP Service:

 Creating the Project